 Don’t do it.
 There are better ways to handle things.

 One is with a debt management program through a nonprofit company.
 A counselor works with creditors to reduce interest rates on your credit cards and other bills.

-Those various debts are consolidated into one monthly payment which is lower than the combined payments you previously were making.
+When you consolidate debt into one monthly payment, you may also be able to lower your payment.
 The counselor also sets up a long-term budget to get you out of debt.